-Working Families Tax Relief Act (WFTRA) of 2004
+Section 125 Cafeteria Plan and Working Families Tax Relief Act (WFTRA) of 2004

 In the Working Families Tax Relief Act (WFTRA) of 2004 (I.R.C. § 152), Congress changed the way the Internal Revenue Service treats children under the tax code.
 This change may affect planholders if they pay their health insurance premiums pre-tax through the KEHP's Section 125 cafeteria plan.
 The WFTRA of 2004 developed a new definition for "qualified child" and "qualified relative."
-An employee will NOT be able to pay dependent premiums on a pre-tax basis if the employee's dependent(s) CANNOT MEET ONE of these definitions (qualifying child or qualifying relative).
-In nearly all circumstances, if the dependent meets KEHP eligibility criteria, they will also meet one of these federal definitions.
-The KEHP dependent eligibility rules shall always be met before a dependent can be enrolled in the KEHP.
+An employee will NOT be able to pay dependent premiums on a pre-tax basis if the employee's/planholder's dependent(s) CANNOT MEET ONE of these definitions (qualifying child or qualifying relative).

-Pursuant to I.R.C. § 152, the new definitions are as follows:
+Pursuant to I.R.C. § 152, the definitions are as follows: